 A Home Office or Kitchen Desk is a Smart Solution

 More and more homeowners are finding the kitchen makes the perfect spot for a desk space, message center or mini-home office.
+Basically a free office space in your kitchen.
 To learn more about this idea, visit, "Add a Mini-Office or Message Center to Your Kitchen."

 In the meantime, here are advantages and disadvantages to consider.

 Charging station.
 Tired of everyone's phones, games, tablets, wires etc., hogging the kitchen bar or countertops?
 Talk about clutter!
 Your desk space can come equipped with drawers - which can come equipped with electrical strips tucked into the back - so everyone has a protected space to store gadgets while they charge.